delta4infotech/ReactCalm/README.md

 - ReactCalm is simple in terms of architecture.
 - ReactCalm is flexible to modify Project architecture according to your comfort.
-- ReactCalm is well organised to easily maintain scalable frontend
+- ReactCalm is well organised to easily maintain scalable frontend.
-- Git clone -> npm install -> project is ready to use
+- Git clone -> npm install -> project is ready to use.

-## How to use ReactCalm boilerplate??
+## How to use ReactCalm??
-- Clone the Repository
+- Clone ReactCalm Repository
 ```bash
     git clone https://github.com/skyrocketscommunity/ReactCalm.git
 ```
-- install the packages
+- Install NPM packages
 ```bash
     npm install
 ```